 To receive reimbursement, you must adhere to the specifications CMS outlines for each service rendered.
-The CPT codes define the parameters you need to cover to meet their requirements.
+The AMA'S (American Medical Assoc) CPT® codes define the parameters you need to cover to meet their requirements to obtain reimbursements.

 Documentation that you met the criteria for each service is essential for receiving reimbursement.
 Additionally, you must meet the following general requirements:

-- A face-to-face visit: Patients who have not had a face-to-face visit for a year, and new patients must have such a visit before remote monitoring can begin.
+- A face-to-face visit: Patients who have not had a face-to-face visit for a year, and new patients must have such an in-person visit before remote monitoring can begin.